Yeetface513/yourlostitems.github.io-1/README.md

 # Lost Items!

 Welcome to the Lost Items project.
 This is a website that allows users to check their lost items online.
 If a user finds an item that they have lost, they can press the claim button to request the aforementioned item.
-This request will be sent to the administrators of the site for processing.
+This request will be sent to the administrators of the site for processing (wip).

 ## Features